krrish94/krrish94.github.io/content/authors/admin/_index.md

 ##### Pro-bono office hours

 I've committed to set aside 2 hours a week, for mentoring underrepresented groups in robotics, computer vision, and deep learning.
-If this is you, and you'd like to branstorm or seek feedback on research, grad school apps, or anything else, please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSc5F-ZuxaeJn6W4oQKDvuItXE7OuV2s0s0vZXE1QB5EzizbwQ/viewform?usp=sf_link).
+If this is you, and you'd like to brainstorm or seek feedback on research, grad school apps, or anything else, please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSc5F-ZuxaeJn6W4oQKDvuItXE7OuV2s0s0vZXE1QB5EzizbwQ/viewform?usp=sf_link).